LaunchCoderGirlSTL/edu-java-jsp/README.md

 You will create servlets in `src/main/java/your.package.name/` and jsps in `src/main/webapps/*.jsp` (or optionally in folders within that).

-You will start jetty running,
+You will start tomcat

-    test/main/java/com.codeforanyone.edujavajsp/Start.java (right click, Run as Java Application)
+- open View -> Tool Windows -> Maven Projects
+-  spin the triangle to open 'edu-java-jsp', 'plugins', and 'tomcat7'
+- double-click `tomcat7:run-war`

 and then go to:

      http://localhost:8080/

 in a web browser of your choosing.
-As you modify servlets and jsps, jetty will automatically pick up most changes, if you just reload the web page.
-If it fails to pick up a change, you can stop and restart jetty to see your change.
-(Do make sure your code is compiling first; if it's not recompiled, then jetty won't pick up the change.)
+As you modify servlets and jsps, tomcat will automatically pick up most changes, if you just reload the web page.
+If it fails to pick up a change, you can stop and restart tomcat to see your change.
+(Do make sure your code is compiling first; if it's not recompiled, then tomcat won't pick up the change.)

 As you add new servlet urls, you may need to edit `web.xml` to match pretty urls with the servlet classes that support them.